pyrddlgym-project/pyRDDLGym-jax/README.md

 - ``tensorflow>=2.13.0``
 - ``tensorflow-probability>=0.21.0``

-Additionally, if you wish to run the examples, you need ``rddlrepository>=2``, and run the automated tuning optimization, you will also need ``bayesian-optimization>=1.4.3``.
+Additionally, if you wish to run the examples, you need ``rddlrepository>=2``.
+To run the automated tuning optimization, you will also need ``bayesian-optimization>=1.4.3``.

-You can install this package, together with all of its requirements via pip:
+You can install this package, together with all of its requirements, via pip:

 ```shell
 pip install rddlrepository pyRDDLGym-jax
 ```

-## Running the Basic Examples
+## Running from the Command Line

-A basic run script is provided to run the Jax Planner on any domain in ``rddlrepository``, provided a config file is available (currently, only a limited subset of configs are provided as examples).
-The example can be run as follows in a standard shell, from the install directory of pyRDDLGym-jax:
+A basic run script is provided to run the Jax Planner on any domain in ``rddlrepository``, and can be launched in the command line from the install directory of pyRDDLGym-jax:

 ```shell
 python -m pyRDDLGym_jax.examples.run_plan <domain> <instance> <method> <episodes>